EnergoStalin/subtitle-translate-mpv/README.md

 > :memo: You can benchmark defaultDelay by executing benchmark-sub-translator script message [see](#receiptrecommended-inputconf)

-> :memo: secondary-sub-start currently unsopported
+> :memo: secondary-sub-start currently unsupported

 Modular script for auto translating subtitles on the fly into multiple languages.
 You can extend it with you favorite translator by contributing one.